 at this point you can log into the system, format and mount the volume.

-this will create a volume on /dev/vdc1 that is unformatted.
-Formatting a disk is DESTRUCTIVE, see the WARNING below!
-To format this run the command:
+Creating a filesystem on a volume is DESTRUCTIVE, see the WARNING below!
+To create a filesystem, run the command:

 This will create the filesystem.
 Then you can mount the volume in your space: